Dolorousrtur/ContourCraft/README.md

 It is based on and fully includes the code for the paper  [**"HOOD: Hierarchical Graphs for Generalized Modelling of Clothing Dynamics"**](https://arxiv.org/abs/2212.07242)

 **NOTE:** This repo precisely follows the structure and includes all functionality of the HOOD repo.
 The main difference is the added code and model for **ContourCraft**.
 You can run inference of the **ContourCraft** model using `Inference.ipynb` or `Inference_from_mesh_sequence.ipynb` (more details below), same as in HOOD.
-Soon training code for ContourCraft and more functionality specific to multi-layer outfits will be added.
+Soon more functionality specific to multi-layer outfits will be added.

 TODO list:
 - [x] Support for SMPL-X body model along with SMPL